segmentio/segment-docs/src/protocols/data-quality/index.md

 That being said, be prepared to invest time defining how you want to track data.
 Any investment in improving data quality will reap massive rewards, and compound over time by allowing your analytics teams to produce better insights, your marketing teams to run better campaigns and so much more.

+## Data Tracking Philosophy

+Tracking is about learning and taking action.
+Think about what you want to know about your product or customers.
+Think about what assumptions need to be tested or invalidated.
+Think about the unknowns.
+Here are some helpful questions to get started:

+* What kind of events or data will shed light on the how your customers use your product?
+* How do people discover, start using, and paying for your product?
+* What are the most important steps in a customers journey?

 ## Define Business Objectives

-While it may seem obvious, we recommend documenting your high level business objectives (see [Goals tab in Google Sheet Tracking Plan](https://docs.google.com/spreadsheets/d/1ZHGfNrCxBQbEyevmVxNoU0DGjb8cJMro1iwIRZLWjPw/view){:target="_blank"} template).
+While it may seem obvious, we highly recommend documenting your high level business objectives (see [Goals tab in Google Sheet Tracking Plan](https://docs.google.com/spreadsheets/d/1ZHGfNrCxBQbEyevmVxNoU0DGjb8cJMro1iwIRZLWjPw/view){:target="_blank"} template).
 More specifically, what are the measurable business outcomes you want to achieve this year.
 Are you looking to acquire new customers, activate new signups, drive incremental revenues among your current customer base, etc?
 Answering this question is best done by interviewing stakeholders who would consume the data in your organization.

 With your business goals documented, you now need to map user actions to those business goals.
 For example, if one of your goals is to activate new signups, you want to think about which activities are related to a signup.
 Ask yourself, what actions do people take before signing up?
 Are there specific actions that can predict a user signing up?